rust-lang/book/nostarch/frontmatter.md

 We’re especially thankful for everyone who read early versions of this book online and provided feedback, bug reports, and pull requests.
-Special thanks to Eduard-Mihai Burtescu, Alex Crichton, and JT for providing technical review, and to Karen Rustad Tölva for the cover art.
-Thank you to our team at No Starch, including Bill Pollock, Liz Chadwick, and Janelle Ludowise, for improving this book and bringing it to print.
+Special thanks to Eduard-Mihai Burtescu, Alex Crichton, and Sophia Turner for providing technical review, and to Karen Rustad Tölva for the cover art.
+Thank you to our team at No Starch Press, including Bill Pollock, Liz Chadwick, and Janelle Ludowise, for improving this book and bringing it to print.

 Carol is grateful for the opportunity to work on this book.
 She thanks her family for their constant love and support, especially her husband, Jake Goulding, and her daughter, Vivian.

-## Preface

-This version of the text assumes you’re using Rust 1.62.0 (released 2022-06-30) or later with `edition="2021"` in the *Cargo.toml* file of all projects to configure them to use Rust 2021 edition idioms.
-See “Installation” on page XX for instructions on installing or updating Rust, and see Appendix E for information on editions.

-The 2021 edition of the Rust language includes a number of improvements that make Rust more ergonomic and that correct some inconsistencies.
-On top of a general update to reflect these improvements, this rendition of the book has a number of improvements to address specific feedback:

-* Chapter 7 contains a new quick reference section on organizing your code into multiple files with modules.
-* Chapter 13 has new and improved closure examples that more clearly illustrate captures, the `move` keyword, and the `Fn` traits.
-* We fixed a number of small errors and imprecise wording throughout the book.
-Thank you to the readers who reported them!

-Note that any code from earlier renditions of this book that compiled will continue to compile with the relevant edition in the project’s *Cargo.toml*, even as you update the Rust compiler version you’re using.
-That’s Rust’s backward-compatibility guarantees at work!
+Chris is profoundly grateful to Tim McNamara, Will Crichton, James Munns, Nick Cameron, and Tyler Mandry for dedicated feedback on the new chapter on async programming in Rust.
+He would also like to thank Integer 32 for making this update for the 2024 Edition happen.
+Finally, and most of all, he is thankful to his wife, Jaimie, and his daughters, Elayne and Katherine, for supporting him, including many a “How is the book going, daddy?” over family dinners.

 ## Introduction